 - Parmesan, oregano pine nut melts

-Or how about these beautiful multicoloured goats cheese aperitifs from Stef à table?
-(Billes de chèvre multicolores)
+These beautiful multicoloured goat’s cheese aperitifs from Stef à table (Billes de chèvre multicolores) bring a spot of colour to the table!

 All perfect choices for gestational diabetes party food!